anchit-nishant/ResumeQnA/README.md

 **Why the different ID formats?**

-You'll notice `AGENT_ENGINE_ID` is a full path while `AGENTSPACE_APP_ID` is a simple string.
-This is not an error!
-It's because they are two different kinds of resources managed by two different Google Cloud APIs, and each API requires a specific format:
+You'll notice `AGENT_ENGINE_ID` is a numerical ID while `AGENTSPACE_APP_ID` is a simple string.
+This is because they are two different kinds of resources managed by two different Google Cloud APIs, and each API has its own requirements.

-*   **Agent Engine:** Managed by the Vertex AI SDK, which uses the full resource path.
-*   **Agentspace App:** Managed by the Discovery Engine REST API, which builds its request URL using the simple App ID.

 The scripts handle this difference correctly.
-Just make sure to copy the IDs in the format specified below.

 **Where to find these values:**